-From the first moment you see that from Lenika area, where you can stop and see the view, while driving from Agios Nikolaos, Elounda is astonishing!
-From Lenika you can see Mirabello Bay and the lagoon of Elounda (or Korfos), the long Peninsula of Spinalonga that is connected to Crete within a very narrow strip of land.
+From the first moment you see that from the Lenika area, where you can stop and see the view, while driving from Agios Nikolaos, Elounda is astonishing!
+From Lenika you can see Mirabello Bay and the lagoon of Elounda (or Korfos), the long peninsula of Spinalonga that is connected to Crete within a very narrow strip of land.
 In the background, you’ll discern the picturesque village of Plaka and the long-suffering island of Spinalonga (formally Kalydon), which you can visit by boat running from Elounda harbor.
-Instead, close to you and on the hillside south of the Peninsula Spinalonga you will see the famous 5 and 6 star hotels of Elounda.
+Instead, close to you and on the hillside south of the peninsula Spinalonga you will see the famous 5 and 6 star hotels of Elounda.
 They are all built by the sea and host some lovely small beaches and private coves, where you’ll see very expensive yachts occasionally.

-Continuing driving with your car (or by bus) and after leaving back the big hotels on your right hand, you will reach the small town of Elounda (or Shisma as the locals call it).
+Continuing driving in your car (or by bus) and after leaving back the big hotels on your right hand, you will reach the small town of Elounda (or Schisma as the locals call it).
 It's a rather non-impressive little town, where you will have many choices for food and accommodation in rooms and small hotels.
 You can stroll around the harbor and enjoy your coffee in the cafes next to it.

-From Shisma, you can drive to the east and visit the peninsula of Spinalonga.
-A feature of the area is that at one point, the road runs along a very narrow strip of land, with sea on both right and left side.
+From Schisma, you can drive to the east and visit the peninsula of Spinalonga.
+A feature of the area is that at one point, the road runs along a very narrow strip of land, with the sea on both right and left side.
 At the beginning of this street, on your right hand, you will see the old salt pans of Elounda, which were the major source of revenue during the Venetian period, supplying Europe with salt.
 Today the abandoned salt pans are home to many birds all year round.
 Some are rare in Europe, such as flamingos and herons.

 Continuing driving, you will meet the old stone windmills and a wonderful stone bridge, in one of the most picturesque places on Crete.
-Below the bridge there is a very narrow canal, called Poros (=canal), which was opened by the French Army in 1897 in order to link the Gulf of Mirabello Bay with Korfos Bay.
+Below the bridge, there is a very narrow canal, called Poros (=canal), which was opened by the French Army in 1897 in order to link the Gulf of Mirabello Bay with Korfos Bay.
 In Peninsula Spinalonga (which some mistakenly call Kolokytha) you will see many abandoned farms that are now is a haven for many species of animals and plants.
-It is worth driving till the chapel of St. Luke, with superb views to the opposite small island of Kolokytha.
+It is worth driving to the chapel of St. Luke, with superb views to the opposite small island of Kolokytha.
 Just opposite the church, there is a small path leading to the beach of Kolokytha, famous for its turquoise waters.
-1.5km north of the beach, you’ll find the Byzantine church of St. Fokas where you can go on foot.
+1.5km north of the beach, you’ll find the Byzantine church of St. Phocas where you can go on foot.

-Elounda is built on the site of the ancient Minoan city Olous, one of the strongest ancient cities of Crete.
+Elounda is built on the site of the ancient city Olous, one of the strongest cities of Crete.
 Over the centuries it was known by the names Olous, Olounda, Hersonisos, Amylka, Amyklion, Kolokytha Olous, Alyngos, Naxos, Axos, Oxa and Kadistos.
-The exact location of Olous is placed in the area of Poros, near the salt pans, where remains of a sunken city have been found.
+The exact location of Olous is placed in the area of Poros, next to the salt pans, where remains of a sunken city have been found.
 Reports say that Olous hosted the magnificent statue of Vritomartis (the Cretan version of Artemis), which was a work of the renowned sculptor Daedalus.
 Other gods that were worshiped in Olous were Zeus and Mars.
 The city flourished because of trading grindstones for polishing metal, extracted in the quarries of Karfi area.

 Another famous city that was very close to Olous was Naxos, which was on top of the mountain today Oxa, south of Elounda.
-It is said that the city was built by Naxos, Akakallida’s son (daughter of Minos), who later founded colonies in Cyclades Islands.
-Indeed there is an island called Naxos in Cyclades.
+It is said that the city was built by Naxos, Akakallida’s son (daughter of Minos), who later founded colonies in the Cyclades Islands.
+Indeed there is an island called Naxos in the Cyclades.

 During the Venetian rule (1240-1210), when the channel in Poros was firstly opened, the salt pans were very important and, thus, Venetians built the fortress of Spinalonga so as to protect the whole bay of Korfos.
 Later, Elounda and the channel of Poros were destroyed by the Turks and the town was almost deserted in 1898.
-When the British, French and Russians finally forced the Turks to abandon Crete, the inhabitants of Elounda returned and reopened the channel.
+When the British, French, and Russians finally forced the Turks to abandon Crete, the inhabitants of Elounda returned and reopened the channel.
 Later, the flat sea was used in 1928-1939 as a port for the seaplanes of the English company Imperial.

-In 1941, during the World War II, Elounda was occupied by the Germans and was turned into one of their strongest bastions, making the coast a vast minefield.
-Later the coasts were cleared, allowing space for the construction of the first major hotels that today keep Elounda in the forefront of the most luxurious destinations.
+In 1941, during World War II, Elounda was occupied by the Germans and was turned into one of their strongest bastions, making the coast a vast minefield.
+Later the coasts were cleared, allowing space for the construction of the first major hotels that today keep Elounda at the forefront of the most luxurious destinations.

 Kolokytha is a small island just opposite the Peninsula of Spinalonga, 12km north of Agios Nikolaos and close to Elounda.
-Opposite the island there is the fantastic beach of Saint Luke, mostly known as Kolokytha.
+Opposite the island, there is the fantastic beach of Saint Luke, mostly known as Kolokytha.
 To access the beach you should first follow a scenic route: From the town of Elounda, follow the road leading to the East, along the shore.
-You will pass the old salt pans on your right hand, which now host many birds.
+You will pass the old salt pans on your right hand, which now hosts many birds.

 Plaka is located 16km north of Agios Nikolaos, opposite the entrance of the lagoon of Korfos (or lagoon of Elounda), in one of the most beautiful places of Crete.
 A feature of Plaka is the wonderful views of the island Kalydon, on where the famous fortress of Spinalonga stands.